Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 ADA seal of approval

-The Oral B iO Series 9 testing had some conflicting results—it comes with lots of bells and whistles, got top marks for appearance, and it’s quiet.
+The Oral-B iO Series 9 testing had some conflicting results—it comes with lots of bells and whistles, got top marks for appearance, and it’s quiet.
 Unfortunately, it also left more plaque on our teeth during testing than our top pick, and it’s significantly more expensive.

 The Series 9 features a full-color digital screen, which turns on when you pick it up and provides brushing feedback using friendly, interactive messages.
 For example, an emoticon-style face flashes on the display when you’ve brushed for two minutes.
 If you don’t last the whole two minutes, it frowns at you.
-This toothbrush also lets you know which of its seven settings that you’re using.
+This toothbrush also lets you know which of its seven settings you’re using.

 The Series 9 looks sharp, built with a smooth material that retains its grip when wet and rinses clean quickly.
 Plus, it’s also easy to hold.